 Today Haskell packages are sets of files with a distinguished

 *.cabal file containing the package metadata.
-We host these files on
+We host

-service.
+community supported service.
 Hackage is a large service that has by

 and large served the community well, and has done so since 2007.

-The repository has grown tremendously, by now hosting no less than 5,600 packages.
-It
+The repository has grown tremendously, by now hosting no less than

-particular, Hackage allows registered users
+package management.
+In particular, Hackage allows registered users